 - 1. Predict content, scan for details, and infer information not explicit in the text. - 2.
 Organize and synthesize information from at least two sources. - 3.
 Read and demonstrate understanding of the topic, main ideas, supporting details, and the writer's intention. - 4.
-Analyze the author's purpose, bias, and point of view and use the information to form a recommendation, relate the information to personal values and opinions, and hypothesize about those of others. - 5.
+Discuss and interpret cartoons, photographs, charts, and graphs and then draw reasonable and culturally informed conclusions as to their meaning. - 5.
+Analyze the author's purpose, bias, and point of view and use the information to form a recommendation, relate the information to personal values and opinions, and hypothesize about those of others. - 6.
 Recognize the organization of a text and choose an appropriate graphic organizer, timeline, or outline to reproduce the main ideas and details.

-- 1. Paraphrase and summarize different types of text, citing the source using MLA style. - 2.
-Gather information from multiple sources and synthesize and form an appropriate response. - 3.
-Write unified, coherent, and cohesive essaysthat have an introduction with a thesis statement and controlling idea (which sets up the organization for the entire essay), adequate body paragraphs with clear topic sentences and well-developed supporting information, a variety of correct sentences, appropriate referents and connectors, and a concluding paragraph that restates or summarizes the main points. - → Session A: Comparison-Contrast Essay - → Session B: Argumentative Essay - 4.
-Use definitions and descriptions within an essay. - 5.
+- 1. Paraphrase different types of text and attribute or cite the source. - 2.
+Summarize an article, reading passage, or Internet research in writing. - 3.
+Write a unified, coherent, and cohesive essay that has an introduction with a thesis statement and controlling idea (which sets up the organization for the entire essay), adequate body paragraphs with clear topic sentences and well-developed supporting information, a variety of correct sentences, appropriate referents and connectors, and a concluding paragraph that restates or summarizes the main points. - 4.
+Use definitions and descriptions within an essay and write all of the following types of essays: comparison/contrast, opinion, cause/effect, argumentative, and an autobiographical essay or academic statement of purpose. - 5.
 Combine sentences and clauses for variety and style. - 6.
-Use academic formatting (title, margins, etc.) and respond to the instructor's directions and proofreading symbols.
+Use academic formatting (title, margins, etc.) and respond to the instructor's directions and proofreading symbols by rewriting a paragraph and an essay with all recommended corrections.

-- 1. Understand reductions, contractions, and linking at the phrase level. - 2.
+- 1. Comprehend selected academic, professional/journalistic, or entertaining listening passages containing authentic speech by identifying main ideas, supporting details, inferences, and distinguishing transitional cues. - 2.
 Make inferences based on the speaker's vocabulary choices and intonation. - 3.
-Comprehend selected academic, professional/journalistic, or entertaining listening passages containing authentic speech by identifying main ideas, supporting details, inferences, and distinguishing transitional cues. - 4.
+Understand reductions, contractions, and linking at the phrase level. - 4.
 Gather information from multiple sources, at least one of which includes listening, and then synthesize and form an appropriate response. - 5.
-Take useful notes on main ideas and supporting details.
+Take useful notes with suggested techniques and in the student's preferred style or choice of graphic organizer while listening to selected listening passages. - 6.
+Listen and respond positively and constructively to 10- to 15-minute presentations by classmates.